EGS-Tourist-Guide/PointsOfInterest/README.md

 The query must have into consideration different inputs in order to retrieve the correct POI's and their respective information.
 Searching parameters are mostly optional and can be:
   - location name -> city, region, country
-  - type/keyword -> beach, nature, history, food, shopping
+  - category -> beach, nature, history, food, shopping, restaurant, museum
+  - openingHours -> 12-16,19-22 (pm)
-  - category -> festivals, museums, restaurants
+  - schedule -> monday-friday
   - price range -> €€ - €€€

 One can also search POI's by their exact location in the moment (using GPS to obtain latitude and longitude), choosing as input the length of the radius.